alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 The first is *variation margin* and aims to track the variation of the aggregated market value.

 The variation margin balance consists of the difference between the collateral received and posted.
-It is computed as the excess of postivie (resp. negative) market value above (resp. below) the threshold + MTA:
+It is computed as the excess of positive (resp. negative) market value above (resp. below) the threshold + MTA.
 Denoting $$H$$ the sum of the MTA and threshold amounts, and $$\bar{H}$$ the same quantity for the institution from the counterparty's point of view, that is:

 $$